SamuraiScripts/guardianLink/PROJECT_DOCUMENT.md

 [] The application is ready for user testing and potential deployment

 ## c.
 Technology Stack and Rationale
-- Frontend: React – why?
+- Frontend: React – I did some research and discovered React is very commonly used in today's websites.
+I wanted modern.
-- Backend: Node.js – why?
+- Backend: Node.js – I chose to work in JavaScript, front and backend.
-- Database: MongoDB – why?
+- Database: MongoDB – Again, I wanted to use modern and commonly used services.

 ## d.
 Testing Methods
 - Black Box: ...